 Alpha Lake Park

-Another top among our Whistler parks lists is Alpha Lake Park located in the Creekside neighborhood.
-This park features sandy beaches for sunbathing, docks, a kids’ playground, volleyball and tennis courts, and picnic areas with barbecues.
+Another top among this Whistler parks list is Alpha Lake Park located in the Creekside neighborhood.
+This park features sandy beaches for sunbathing, docks, a kids playground, volleyball and tennis courts, and picnic areas with barbecues.
 Relax in the sun or rent canoes, kayaks and paddleboards for a day in the water.
 Alpha Lake Park also has a designated off-leash area.

 Whistler Skate Park

-Skaters of all ages can’t miss Whistler Skate Park.
+Skaters can’t miss Whistler Skate Park.
 As one of the largest skate parks in Canada, the park measures 50,000 square feet full of bowls, ledges and street-style elements.
 Other features include quarter pipes, a spine, volcano and central pyramid.
 In addition, BMX riders can test their skills.

 Brandywine Falls Provincial Park

 Lost Lake offers a more serene retreat in winter and summer.
 The park sits about 15 minutes from Whistler Village, and a free shuttle runs from mid-June to early September.
 In the summer, find over 60 miles (100 kilometers) of hiking and biking trails.
 Cool off in the swim area, then enjoy a picnic with loved ones.
-For something new, play a friendly game at the Whistler Disc Golf Course located onsite.
+For something new, play a friendly game at Whistler Disc Golf Course.

 When snow starts to fall, Lost Lake Park turns into a winter playground.
 The area offers over 15 miles (25 kilometers) of cross-country skiing and snowshoe trails.
 Guests should note: Dogs are not permitted on Lost Lake beach.